mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Data_Processing/README.md

 The first step in all the data processing was to extract all the data from the labeled image and end up with a csv file that contains coordinates of the labeled box and the corresponding label.
 ![image](https://user-images.githubusercontent.com/34656794/161973643-d21d341c-2fff-44ff-ac90-ce7a516a6d19.png)

+# Using the code
+With data downloaded, **Extract_Coordinates.py** will need the raw satellite image file and the training label file to generate the csv that contains all the coordinates of the labeled data.
+This will be the first step in all further data processing.

 # Data Processing